CROWNING US

 - Anyone interested in improving heart and brain health.

-- People who identify as women or intersex, and those from diverse gender, racial, and ethnic backgrounds (including Black, South Asian, East Asian, and 2SLGBTQI+ communities).
+- People who identify as women or intersex, and those from trans, gender diverse, and queer communities, racial, and ethnic backgrounds (including Black, South Asian, East Asian, and 2SLGBTQI+ communities).

 - Space is limited, and priority will be given to individuals from underserved communities, including those listed above.